 After two successful years of the FIA Smart Cities initiative, we are ready to inaugurate the third season of the Programme which will hopefully bring more innovative insights, exciting demonstrations and inspiring debates around the future of urban mobility.
 This will be the second time Mexico City opens its doors to the FIA Smart Cities Forum.
 Since our last FIA Smart Cities event, an impressive array of new mobility projects and regulatory changes has occurred in one of the world's most vibrant city, and we are pleased to be back to witness the progress on the urban mobility front.
 This time, the discussion will focus on measurement and evaluation methods that help design evidence-based policies and services in the cities that are striving to become smart and innovative.
 Together with a wide range of experts from public, private and multilateral sectors, we will explore some concrete measures to help advance the sustainable mobility agenda.
 As always, the insight of the Formula E ecosystem will allow participants to see how new technological solutions developed in motor sport can help resolve problems linked to city planning, traffic and transit in large urban centres.
 Finally, this season, the FIA Smart Cities Global Start-Up Contest will move up a gear thanks to the involvement of MassChallenge, one of the world's leading accelerators.
 The Contest will foster go-to-market strategies of top mobility and urbanisation technology start-ups.
 I hope you enjoy this FIA Smart Cities Forum in marvellous Mexico City.
+Ju.

-Jean Todt FIA President United Nations Secretary-General's Special Envoy for Road Safety MEXICO CITY MEASURING SMART MOBILITY 15 FEBRUARY 2019 AGENDA 15 February 2019 // 9.30 - 16.00 Autódromo Hermanos Rodríguez, E-Motion Club, Mexico City 9.30 - 9.50 OPENING CEREMONY Mobility Transformation of Today and Tomorrow José Abed, President, OMDAI Alejandro Agag, Founder and CEO, and newly appointed Chairman, Formula É Holdings Andrew McKellar, FIA Secretary General for Automobile Mobility and Tourism
+Jean Todt FIA President United Nations Secretary-General's Special Envoy for Road Safety

+AGENDA 15 February 2019 // 10.00 - 16.00 Autódromo Hermanos Rodríguez, E-Motion Club, Mexico City 10.00 - 10.10 OPENING CEREMONY Mobility Transformation of Today and Tomorrow José Abed, President, OMDAI Alejandro Agag, Founder and CEO, and newly appointed Chairman, Formula E Holdings Andrew McKellar, FIA Secretary General for Automobile Mobility and Tourism Carlos Slim Domit, Chairman of the Board, Grupo Carso

-10.20 - 11.00
+10.40 - 11.20

 KEYNOTES

 Mobility in the Age of the 4th Industrial Revolution

 Seleta Reynolds, General Manager, Los Angeles Department of Transport

 Measuring Smart Cities Indicators

-Kari Eik.
-Secretary General of the Organization for International Economic Relations, Co-founder and Executive Program Director of the United Smart Cities Program
+Kari Eik, Secretary General of the Organization for International Economic Relations, Co-founder and Executive Program Director of the United Smart Cities Program

-11.00 - 11.20 Coffee Break
+11.20 - 11.40 Coffee Break

-11.50 - 12.20 PANEL DISCUSSION II Success Stories of Scalable Urban Mobility Initiatives Gustavo Mañez Gomis, Climate Change Coordinator, Latin America and Caribbean Office, UNEP Andrés Lajous, Secretary for Mobility, Mexico City Adriana Lobo, Executive Director, World Resources Institute México (WRI México) John Smiciklas, Director, Energy and Environment, BOMA Canada Moderated by Denis Coderre, Former Mayor of Montreal 12.40 - 13.00 FORMULA E INSIGHTS I-Pace e-Trophy Series Experience James Barclay, Panasonic Jaguar Racing Team Director Meet a Formula E Driver Interview with a Formula F Driver
+12.10 - 12.40 PANEL DISCUSSION II Success Stories of Scalable Urban Mobility Initiatives Gustavo Mañez Gomis, Climate Change Coordinator, Latin America and Caribbean Office, UNEP Andrés Lajous, Secretary for Mobility, Mexico City Adriana Lobo, Executive Director, World Resources Institute México (WRI México) John Smiciklas, Director, Energy and Environment, BOMA Canada Moderated by Denis Coderre, Former Mayor of Montreal 12.50 - 13.05 FORMULA E INSIGHTS I-Pace e-Trophy Series Experience James Barclay, Panasonic Jaguar Racing Team Director Meet a Formula E Driver Interview with a Formula E Driver